buzzqw/TUS/OBSS/markdown-separati/en/22-cosmology.md

 - Be luminous but do not blind those around you.
 - Be the difference between despair and hope.

-The Disciples have built a harmonious dance transforming the steps of their Rule into dance.
+The Disciples have built a harmonious dance transforming the steps of their Rule into movement.

 There are also Disciples of another kind, rare but historically ascertained.